Believe it or not, as a new entrepreneur—whether you’ve started an online business or offline business—one of your biggest hurdles is time management.

 …now what should you do?

-You suddenly have all these options of what to do with your time, and that’s the struggle because most people spend their time doing the WRONG things.
+You suddenly have all these options of what to do with your time, and that’s the struggle because most people spend their time doing the WRONG things to build a network marketing business.

 And hey, I understand the uncertainty…